Privacy Policy

 In Short

-We won’t give, trade or sell your information to anyone else so they can contact you directly without your explicit consent.
-We only pass on your information to others if they’re working for us (e.g. to mail out CLAPA News), and we make sure they take good care of this data while they have it.
-In rare and extreme circumstances, we may have a legal obligation to share information with the police or other parties.
+We only pass on your information to others if they’re working for us (e.g. to send out fundraising materials you’ve asked for), and we make sure they take good care of this data while they have it.

 In Detail

 Selected volunteers may access this database if their work with us necessitates this, e.g. if they are helping us ‘cleanse’ our database of old addresses, or if they are working with us long-term as an intern.
-These volunteers sign a data protection agreement and their work is carefully monitored.
+These volunteers sign a data protection agreement, and their work is carefully monitored.

 Third Parties